arminveres/M60-PYKB/docs/developer_guide/index.md

 ## Develop with C/C++, Rust, JerryScript, TinyGo
-The M60 keybaord also supports C/C++, Rust, JerryScript and TinyGo.
+The M60 keyboard also supports C/C++, Rust, JerryScript and TinyGo.
 To create your own firmware, read [the hardware information](hardware.md) to get started.